Claim: E-mailed account tells the real story of Tiger Woods' auto accident.

 According to Orlando, Florida, TV station WESH, Tiger Woods was still in Florida when troopers from the state's Highway Patrol unit (FHP) met with him several days after the accident, and the only injury they reporting seeing on his head or face was a superficial one:

-FHP spokeswoman Kim Montes said Woods met with troopers at an undisclosed location on Montes said troopers only noted “a fat lip” and no other facial On the day Tiger Woods was issued and signed a traffic ticket for careless driving, the Florida Highway Patrol confirms two captains and a trooper met in person with Woods and his attorney Mark NeJame.
-Montes said that meeting happened “in Orlando at an undisclosed location.”
+FHP spokeswoman Kim Montes said Woods met with troopers at an undisclosed location on Dec.
+1 to deliver his ticket and see if Woods had any injuries that might not be consistent with his traffic accident.
+Montes said troopers only noted "a fat lip" and no other facial injuries — and no reason to believe he was the victim of domestic violence.
+On the day Tiger Woods was issued and signed a traffic ticket for careless driving, the Florida Highway Patrol confirms two captains and a trooper met in person with Woods and his attorney Mark NeJame.
+Montes said that meeting happened "in Orlando at an undisclosed location."
 The meeting came three days after Woods crashed into a curb, fire hydrant and tree outside his Isleworth home in Orange County.
-The crash set off a flurry of media coverage, with several women coming forward claiming to be Woods’ mistresses.
+The crash set off a flurry of media coverage, with several women coming forward claiming to be Woods' mistresses.

 The Florida Highway Patrol met with Tiger Woods in Orlando several days after his crash in Isleworth and said he only had "a fat lip," FHP told WESH.